Skip to main content

 Can I organise the funeral without the death certificate?

-You will be able to make initial arrangements with the Funeral Director/Organiser however the funeral cannot take place.
+You will be able to make early arrangements with the Funeral Director / Organiser.
+However, the funeral cannot take place.

-You are able to register a death in any register office in England and Wales however due to the delay in receiving paperwork we request you attend the register office for the district the death took place.
+You can register a death in any register office in England and Wales.
+We do recommend going to the register office in the district the death occurred.
 For further information please contact us on 01429 523337.

 Coping with Bereavement